-The Improvement Fund is a fund established by a scheme of 1904 for the maintenance and preservation of school properties, the preserved capital of which since the enactment of the new Statutes in October 2016 is to be a permanently endowed fund.
+The Improvement Fund is a fund established by a scheme in 1904 for the maintenance and preservation of school properties, the preserved capital of which since the enactment of the new Statutes in October 2016 is to be a permanently endowed fund.
+During the year £1,633k has been transferred to Fixed Asset Reserve to offset costs incurred in respect of Assets in Construction.